 Science diplomacy elevates the role of science and technology in addressing global challenges.
-While science diplomacy has a long history of bringing nations together through sharing technological innovations, it has becoming increasingly important as climate change and environmental hazards receive greater attention from the international community.
+While science diplomacy has a long history of bringing nations together through sharing technological innovations, it has becoming increasingly important in the face of global pandemic, and as climate change and environmental hazards receive greater attention from the international community.
 Engaging in effective science diplomacy, is difficult.
 Scientists don’t know much about the politics of global policymaking, while diplomats don’t have a very sophisticated understanding of science and the way scientific understandings are reached.
 Both need to learn more about the dynamics of science diplomacy.

 The UN Secretary-General has appointed an Emergency Task Force to generate possible recommendations for action by the next full session of the General Assembly.
 The seven-member Task Force has been meeting in private for several months at the request of the Secretary General.
 The group includes various country representatives, highly knowledgeable scientific advisors, and relevant NGOs.
 At this stage, the Secretary-General wants the Task Force to advise her on what the text ought to be of a motion that can be voted up or down by the General Assembly.
 Merely handing off the problem to one of the UN’s existing bodies is not acceptable.
 While it may take several years to draft a formal international treaty and create a new global regulatory regime, the Secretary-General wants the General Assembly to take a definitive stand one way or the other.

 - Developing coalition-building strategies in a multi-party negotiating context;

 - Dealing with “spoilers” in an international negotiating setting.

 - Learning how to give scientific findings their due in international political negotiations.

 - Understanding the role that mediators can play in global policy negotiations.

 - Learning how to engage both official and unofficial representatives in a global policy dialogue.

 Take your training to the next level with the TNRC